AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 * If none of the specified tags exist on the person, the command will fail with an error message listing the non-existent tags.
 However, if at least one tag exists, valid tags will be removed and a warning will show which tags were not found.

 ### Creating a team: `create-team`
 Adds a team to the address book.
 All team names are automatically set to Upper Case format.

 Format: `create-team TEAM_NAME TEAM_LEADER_ID`

+* The team name must be an alphanumeric string containing 1 to 40 characters.
+* The team name must not contain spaces.
+* The team name is case-insensitive. e.g. `DevTeam` and `devteam` are considered the same team name.

 Example:
 * `create-team Systems E1001` creates a team named `Systems` with the person having employee ID `E1001` as the team leader.

+Note:

+* If the person list is filtered using the `view` command, employee IDs which are not in the current view will not be accepted.
+Consider using the `list` command to display all persons first.

 ### Adding members to a team: `add-to-team`
 Adds a peron to an existing team in the address book.

 Format: `add-to-team TEAM_ID MEMBER_ID`

+* The team ID must start with a **capital** "T" followed by 4 digits. e.g. `T0001`, `T0234`.
+* The member ID must start with a **capital** "E" followed by 4 digits. e.g. `E0001`, `E0234`.

 Example:
 * `add-to-team T0001 E1002` adds the person with employee ID `E1002` to the team with team ID `T0001`.